Florida's jobs report undermines official optimism

-TALLAHASSEE, Florida (Reuters) - Florida’s unemployment rate held at 8.8 percent for a second consecutive month in August, authorities said on Friday, in a report dealing a new blow to Republican Governor Rick Scott.
+TALLAHASSEE, Fla., Sept 21 (Reuters) - Florida’s unemployment rate held at 8.8 percent for a second consecutive month in August, authorities said on Friday, in a report dealing a new blow to Republican Governor Rick Scott.

 Scott, who has spent the past several months touting his state’s economic recovery, highlighted the 28,000 new jobs created in August.
 Florida’s jobless level, however, continues to lag behind the rest of the nation which saw the unemployment rate in August fall to 8.1 percent from 8.3 percent in July.